survivejs/react-book/manuscript/getting_started/03_deleting_notes.md

 After these changes you should be able to delete notes.
 To prepare for the future I added an extra line in form of `e.stopPropagation()`.
 The idea of this is to tell the DOM to stop bubbling events.
 In short, we'll avoid triggering possible other events elsewhere in the structure if we delete a note.

-We are missing one more feature to call this done.
-Editing is hardest of them all.
-To do it right, we can do it inline.

 T> You may need to trigger a refresh at the browser to make deletion to work.
 Hit *CTRL/CMD-R*.

 ## Understanding React Components